Lapin0t/phd-manuscript/main/02_games.typ

-Being itself an instance of indexed container, $itree.F_Sigma th R$ has a thorougly understood theory of fixpoints~#mcite(<AltenkirchGHMM15>) and we can form its final coalgebra as a coinductive family which is accepted by most type theory implementations such as Agda and Coq.
+Being itself an instance of indexed container, $itree.F_Sigma th R$ has a thorougly understood theory of fixpoints~#mcite(<AltenkirchGHMM15>) and we can form its final coalgebra as a coinductive family which is accepted by most type theory implementations#guil[proof assistants] such as Agda and Coq.

 #definition[Indexed Interaction Tree][
   Given a signature $Sigma cl icont.t th I$ and an output $R cl base.Set^I$,